Approximate counting and NP search problems: Introduction

 An \emph{NP search problem} is specified by a polynomial-time relation $R(x,y)$ and a polynomial $p(x)$.
 Given an input $x$, a solution to the problem is any $y$ such that~$R(x,y)$ holds and~$|y|<p(|x|)$ (where $|x|$ is the length of a string $x$).
 We only consider \emph{total} problems, where a solution is guaranteed to exist for all~$x$.
 The class of all such problems is called TFNP, standing for \emph{total functional}~NP~\cite{TFNP_1991}.

 Subclasses of TFNP are sometimes described as consisting of all search problems which can be proved to be total by some particular combinatorial lemma or style of argument~\cite{TFNP_1991, papadimitriou_1994}.
 For example, the class PPA ``is based on the lemma that every graph has an even number of odd-degree nodes" \cite{beame_et_al}.
 Often, the particular lemma or argument can be represented by a specific axiomatic theory.

-In this paper we study the class, which we call APPROX, of problems proved total by the theory $\APC_2$ of approximate counting developed by Je\v{r}\'{a}bek in~\mbox{\cite{jerabek_approx,jerabek_hash}}. $\APC_2$ provides machinery to count the size of a set well enough to distinguish between sets of size $a$ and $(1+\epsilon)a$, for $a$ given in binary (but not between sets of size $a$ and~$a+1$), and to formalize a certain amount of induction in this language.
+In this paper we study the class, which we call APPROX, of problems that can be proved total using reasoning based on \emph{approximate counting}.
+Our model of this kind of reasoning is the theory $\APC_2$ developed by Je\v{r}\'{a}bek in~\mbox{\cite{jerabek_approx,jerabek_hash}}, which provides machinery to count the size of a set well enough to distinguish between sets of size $a$ and $(1+\epsilon)a$, for $a$ given in binary (but not between sets of size $a$ and~$a+1$), and to formalize a certain amount of induction in this language.
 In this way it can carry out the standard proofs of, for example, the finite Ramsey theorem and the tournament principle~\cite{jerabek_hash}.
+We give a non-logical characterization of APPROX, as the class of TFNP problems reducible in a certain sense to a version of the weak pigeonhole principle for $\P^\NP$ functions.
+Examples of problems in the class are natural problems associated with the finite Ramsey theorem, the usual weak pigeonhole principle, and the ordering principle.

-Our main result is that -- in the relativized setting -- a search problem known as CPLS~\cite{CPLS}, which is a natural strengthening of PLS, is not in APPROX.
+Our main result is that, in the relativized setting, a search problem known as CPLS~\cite{CPLS} is not in APPROX. Here CPLS is a natural strengthening of a complete problem for the class PLS of search problems (\emph{polynomial local search}, see Section \ref{subsec:tfnp} below).

-This answers a question about a hierarchy of theories collectively known as bounded arithmetic.
-For each $i \in \N$, the theory~$T^i_2$ is axiomatized by induction for formulas at level $i$ in the polynomial hierarchy.
+This work is mainly motivated by an open problem in logic.
+Our result answers a question about a hierarchy of theories collectively known as bounded arithmetic.
+For each $i \in \N$, the theory~$T^i_2$ is axiomatized by induction for formulas at level~$i$ in the polynomial hierarchy.
 It is a long-standing open problem whether the theories $T^i_2$ can be separated by sentences expressing that various NP search problems are total -- known as $\forall \Sigma^b_1$ sentences.
 In other words: does the class of provably total NP search problems get strictly bigger as $i$ increases?
 This is open for $i \ge 2$.

 $\APC_2$ lies between~$T^1_2$ and~$T^3_2$.
 In~\cite{BKT2014} we pointed out that the NP search problems typically used in arguments separating $T^1_2$ from $T^i_2$ for $i \ge 2$ could be proved total using approximate counting.
 This led us to state the following open problem, which is an important special case of the more general one: is there any $i$ such that $T^i_2$ proves the totality of more NP search problems than $\APC_2$ does?